xavier2933/PORTFOLIO/README1.md

-<h1>Xavier O'Keefe PORTFOLIO</h1>
+# Xavier O'Keefe PORTFOLIO
 Hello!
 Here is a collection of my personal projects.
-Each folder will contain files with its corresponding document type and documentation about each program.

-<h2>Arduino</h2>
+Some are larger, some are smaller.
+The smaller ones will be grouped in a folder with the name of the language they were written in, and the larger ones will have a link to their source repo.

+## Arduino
-- Contains two projects, one for my freshman class and one for personal development
+- Contains two projects, one for my freshman project and one for personal development

-<h2>C++</h2>
+## C++
 - This contains my CSCI 2270 (Data Structures) final project, as well as my own sudoku solver that I made for fun

-<h2>Python</h2>
+## Joystick-Analyzer
+- I developed this program to analyze data from an experiment with CASA.
+Written in C++.
+More info available in the repo's own README

+## Pay-form-automation
+- Filling out timesheets was incredibly tedious, so I wrote a program in Python to automate this process.
+More info available in the repo's own README

+## Python
-- Contains a several python projects, some for robosub, some for personal use
+- Contains a several python projects, some for robosub, some for fun
 - These are smaller examples, I am unable to post most of my current non-personal work

-<h2>Scripting</h2>
+## Scripting
 - Contains a script written for a client
-- This program Found and replaced every instance of a string in an entire directory, saving my client minutes with every use
+- This program found and replaced every instance of a string in an entire directory, saving my client minutes with every use

-<h2>iOS</h2>
+## iOS
 - iOS app development.
-Currently one memory card game, but there are more to come!
+Currently one memory card game, but I have another app releasing on the App store soon!